beshu-tech/readonlyrest-docs/kibana-details/impersonation.md

 It means that we pick the users defined in Settings or Mocks, but also we can enter the username and try to impersonate such user.

-[Here](../examples/impersonation/impersonate-user-ui.md) you find a description how to impersonate an user in ROR Kibana.
+[Here](../examples/impersonation/impersonate-user-ui.md) you find a description how to impersonate a user in ROR Kibana.

 ## Logs & audit